terzievk/cityMap/README.md

-the corresponding iterator is invalidated. ` So the adjacentTo nodes could be references to the nodes in the nodes map, but too much early optimization is not cool.
+the corresponding iterator is invalidated. ` So the adjacentTo nodes could be references to the nodes in the nodes map, but too much early optimization is not cool. std::string_view can be used to optimize the nodes memory.

-Plus I don't know how exactly std::string works.
+~~Plus I don't know how exactly std::string works.
-I guess the compiler does a pretty good job at optimising the memory anyway...
+I guess the compiler does a pretty good job at optimising the memory anyway...~~

 ![xkcd](https://imgs.xkcd.com/comics/optimization.png)